 Consider influencer marketing

-Collaborating with social media influencers can boost customer acquisition.
+Strategically collaborating with social media influencers can boost customer acquisition.
 Influencers post a review or testimonial to their (usually large) networks and online communities, significantly increasing your brand exposure in exchange for money – or sometimes a free product.

 You can definitely approach ‘mega influencers’ with 500,000+ followers, but it’s important to note that working with them is often costly.
 A micro influencer with between 1,000 to 100,000 followers, on the other hand, may not give your brand the same wide exposure, however, if these influencers strongly align with your niche, the chances of conversion are higher than a post to the general masses.